Back to Basics – Creating & Updating Your Resume

 - Always ensure your dates are accurate and give months so companies can see the full breadth of your tenure.
 January 2018 – December 2020 is two full years of difference to December 2018 – January 2020.

-- Include temp jobs, this experience is invaluable and DOES count.
-If a role was temp or contract just say so, this will show as HR manager at glance any shorter-term work.
+- Include temp jobs, this experience is valuable and DOES count.
+If a role was temp or contract just say so, this will show a HR manager at glance any shorter-term work.

-- Explain gaps – if pre-pandemic (sigh) you went travelling for a year or took time off for full-time academic study this is worth explaining.
+- Explain gaps where you can – if pre-pandemic (sigh) you went travelling for a year or took time off for full-time academic study this is worth explaining.
+If it is due to redundancy/ unemployment that is ok, we will explain this for you when presenting you to our clients.

 Education & Courses